-Venice gives green light to ticket 'experiment' for tourists
+Venice Gives Green Light To Ticket 'Experiment' For Tourists

-Venice officials agreed Tuesday to test a fee on day tourists to the overcrowded historic centre, weeks after UNESCO warned it could list the city as an at-risk world heritage site.
+Rome: Venice officials agreed on Tuesday to test a fee on day tourists to the overcrowded historic centre, weeks after UNEwarned it could list the city as an at-risk world heritage site.

 The Venice city council voted in favour of a limited test, to begin next spring, of a long-debated ticketing system that critics say will nevertheless do little to stem the hordes of tourists who descend each year.